klepas/bruins-site/about.md

 #### 2014

-‘Sustainability and Sustainable Development: Philosophical Distinctions and Practical Implications’, in Environmental Values, Vol. 23, No.1 (2014), pp.8-28
+‘Sustainability and Sustainable Development: Philosophical Distinctions and Practical Implications’, co-authored with Donald Hector and James Petrie, in _Environmental Values_, Vol. 23, No.1 (2014), pp.8-28

 ‘Human Ecology as Philosophy’, in _Human Ecological Review_, Vol. 20, No.2 (2014), pp.31-50